manoharrshetty/employee/readme.md

--For our employee SpringBoot REST application we use the widely recommended BCrypt hashing algorithm (one way encryption).
+#For our employee SpringBoot REST application we use the widely recommended BCrypt hashing algorithm (one way
+encryption).
 It is a widely used password hashing function designed for secure storage.
 It is particularly favored for its ability to include a salt, its computational cost factor, and its resistance to brute-force attacks.
 In Spring Security, BCrypt is implemented via the BCryptPasswordEncoder class.

--We use MyBatis,which is a lightweight persistence framework in Java that simplifies database interaction by automating the mapping between SQL queries and Java objects.
+#We use MyBatis,which is a lightweight persistence framework in Java that simplifies database interaction by automating
+the mapping
+between SQL queries and Java objects.
 It allows you to write SQL directly and map results to Java objects using XML or annotations.
 This makes MyBatis a powerful tool for managing database operations with fine-grained control over queries.

---If you use the spring-boot-starter-jdbc or spring-boot-starter or spring-boot-starter-data-jpa starters, you automatically get a dependency to HikariCP.
+#If you use the spring-boot-starter-jdbc or spring-boot-starter or
+spring-boot-starter-data-jpa starters, you automatically get a dependency to HikariCP.
 We prefer HikariCP for its performance and concurrency.
 If HikariCP is available, we always choose it.
 Supported Connection Pools